cryptoapp-cs428/cryptoapp-cs428/README.md

 ## Start the backend node.js server
 `$ npm run server`

-## Start the frontend React client
+## Start the frontend React client (you will need to run the server too!)
 `$ npm run client`

 ## Deploy frontend changes